AMAZING AND DEDICATED NURSES:THEIR ROLE IN MEMORY CARE

 AMAZING AND DEDICATED NURSES: THEIR ROLE IN MEMORY CARE

 Of course, medical knowledge is a key.
 And there is a surprising amount that these Nurses need to know; of course, they need to know a great deal about these terrible dementias, but not just about dementia.
-These residents have the range of other medical conditions; most residents are older and have various crises, including heart disease, cancer, diabetes, kidney and bladder difficulties, etc. And they have accidents, including falls.
+These residents have many other medical conditions; most residents are older and have various crises, including heart disease, cancer, diabetes, kidney and bladder difficulties, etc. And they have accidents, including falls.
 Many residents in these facilities die there.
-So in addition to Nurses being ready to address those medical issues, there will be end of life care.
-The system here has a hospice program with a Nurse, Social Worker, and Chaplain.
+So Nurses have to be prepared to manage such a variety of medical issues, including end of life care.

-But there are various complications for any Nurse here.
+And there are various complications for the Nurse.
 She/he has a number of patients, each with a different medication regimen.
 Drugs need to be dispensed on time and there are a few points in the day where there is pressure to serve everyone in a short time.
-But this place is a bit of a nightmare in that regard.
-At any given moment, maybe half of the residents are likely to be somewhere other than their room, the dining hall, or an activity.
-So, unlike a hospital, where patients are mostly in their rooms, there can be time required to search for several of them.
-And dementia patients walk the halls and/or walk into some other room and stay and/or settle in a chair in one of the activity rooms.
-And there are many rooms, many yards of hallway.
+A complication is that, at any moment, half or more of the residents will be somewhere other than their room; sometimes in the dining hall, or attending an activity.
+So, unlike a hospital, where patients are mostly in their rooms, there can be time required to search for a number of them.
+And the residents walk the halls and/or walk into some other room and stay and/or settle in a chair in one of activity rooms.
+And there are many rooms and many yards of hallway.
 On occasion, I have spent over half an hour finding Beverly.
 Usually she is found in another room; the resident of that room is out somewhere else, and she lies down on a bed and goes to sleep.

 And then there is the trick of getting some residents to take medications.
 Some of them resist all of the time and all of them resist some of the time.
-And resistance can get physical, typically from the men who have aggression issues anyway.
-These Nurses consistently show a calm confident approach and manage to get medications in them 99% (my guess) of the time.
-Of course, one common problem is when there is a delay in a medication that is central to the control of aggression, resulting in strong physical resistance.
+And resistance can get physical, typically from the men who are aggressive anyway.
+The Nurses consistently show a calm confident approach and manage to get medications taken nearly all of the time.
+Of course, one common problem is when there is a delay in a medication that is central to the control of aggression, anxiety, or repression, with a subsequent strong physical resistance.
 I have several times seen Nurses threatened with a physical attack over the patient taking a simple pill into their mouth, and the threatening was close enough to violence that I was unsure of the outcome.
-Delays are usually over difficulty with finding the resident, though sometimes a Nurse is simply a bit slow with getting through the medication schedule for all those assigned.
+Delays are usually over difficulty with finding the resident, though sometimes a Nurse is slow getting through the medication schedule for all those assigned.

 And there are issues for Nurses since they supervise the Caregivers.
-While in the middle of dealing with dispensing medications, it may be necessary to find a Caregiver in order to get some other process to happen, e.g., bedtime for one or more residents.
+While in the middle of dealing with dispensing medications, it may be necessary to find a Caregiver in order to get some other process to happen, e.g., bedtime or toileting.
 And, of course, there are medical crises, such as falls, for which there are decisions to be made about treating the resident there or sending them to the Emergency Room.
 Even something as simple as a minor wound could require an hour of time spent with the resident.
 And the Nurse must call the Physician and then call family members to report what has happened and the condition of their loved one who is being treated.
 I have seen them deal effectively with all manner of medical issues, from minor first aid to serious falls and other true emergencies.
-Early one morning in mid-October 2019, I received an early morning call (made repeatedly since I ignored the first two as unknown numbers designed to irritate me at 5:00 AM) about Beverly’s fall in which she fell backwards and seriously hurt her head and brain.
+Early one morning in mid-October 2019, I received an early morning call; the call came repeatedly as I ignored the first two attempts coming from unknown numbers, presumably designed to irritate me at 5:00 AM.
+Beverly had just fallen backwards and seriously hurt her head and brain.
 Should they take her to the Emergency Room at the nearby hospital?
 Of course.
-Their interventions have always been effective for her.

 In a recent blog (Medical Troubles, Thanksgiving 2020), there is a discussion of what happened with Beverly.
-There was considerable Physician time during the crisis period.
+The Physician was very involved during the crisis period.
 In addition, there was a report and discussion from the Nurse to me every day, for many days.
 At first that was for them to report to me about medication changes and additions, as well as other interventions.
-Then I was calling to get an update on her condition and what changes in her functioning had happened (oxygen, wheelchair, eating and drinking, participating in activities, walking, etc.).
-These Nurses (several different ones) were always patient and helpful through this interruption in whatever else they were working to accomplish.
+Then I was calling to get an update on her condition and what changes in her function (oxygen, wheelchair, eating and drinking, participating in activities, walking, etc.).
+The Nurses were always patient and helpful through my interruption of whatever they were working to accomplish.

 It is difficult to know which ones to name since I have respect and appreciation for all of them.
 Here are two who are special for me, particularly since they have been involved with Beverly’s care, both recently and for much of her past at the facility.